abhishek123mojumdar/React-101/Readme-react-101-notes.md

 React remembers the function that we have passed and then calls the function after DOM updates Always remeber hooks always work with functional components

+# UseRef

+UseRef never re-renders the Component.
+It does not notify us when its content changes UseRef returns a mutuable reference object.
+It has one property called current